mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 <img src="/_pages/tutorials/statistical-tests/debbie-harry.jpg" alt="Me" width="129" height="170" align="right"/>

 The two sample Chi-square test can be used to compare two groups for categorical variables.
 A typical marketing application would be A-B testing.
 But because I want to give an example, I'll take a R dataset about hair color.
 I'm very, very interested if the sexes differ in hair color.
-For this I use the **[HairEyeColor](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/HairEyeColor.html)** data-set, which very usefully specifies whether hair is painted or not.
+For this I use the **[HairEyeColor](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/HairEyeColor.html)** data-set; since it's not specified whether the reported haircolor is dyed or natural, I'll assume it's natural.
 I must prepare it so the frequencies of the sexes are in two columns, and I need to remove the _Hair_ color column for the _chisq.test_ function to be able to process it.
 ```r
 tbl_hair_sex <- as.data.frame(HairEyeColor) %>%
   group_by(Hair, Sex) %>%